Graduate Studies Faculty

 (d) the use of those tests to identify and characterize such effects following exposures to chemicals in occupational and environmental settings.

-Work focuses on neurotoxic effects in pesticide applicators and support staff, and in children exposed to solvents at work; and in developing and evaluating the effectiveness of computer-based training methods in vineyard workers, pesticide applicators, in-home care nurses, retail grocery managers and supervisors, and county managers throughout Oregon.
+Work focuses on evaluating the effectiveness of computer-based training methods in vineyard workers, pesticide applicators, in-home care nurses, retail grocery managers and supervisors, and county managers throughout Oregon, and on neurotoxic effects in pesticide applicators and support staff, and in children exposed to solvents or pesticides at work.

-Dr. Anger is the Director of the Oregon Healthy Workforce Center (ORhwc), a NIOSH Center of Excellence, a collaboration of Oregon Health & Science University's (OHSU) Center for Research on Occupational and Environmental Toxicology (CROET), Portland State University's (PSU) Occupational Health Psychology (OHP) program, the Center for Health Research (CHR), and the University of Oregon's Labor Education Research Center (LERC).
+Dr. Anger is the Director of the Oregon Healthy Workforce Center (OHWC), a NIOSH Center of Excellence, a collaboration of Oregon Health & Science University's (OHSU) Oregon Institute of Occupational Health Sciences, Portland State University's (PSU) Occupational Health Psychology (OHP) program, the Kaiser Permanente Center for Health Research (CHR), and the University of Oregon's Labor Education Research Center (LERC).
 Research, education, and outreach addresses total worker health, that is workplace health and safety combined with personal wellness.

-The ORhwc's theme is Intervention Effectiveness, focused on:
+The OHWC's theme is Intervention Effectiveness, focused on:

 team-based and technology-based interventions to promote and protect health, all crafted with attention to translating research to practice